saidvandeklundert/saidvandeklundert.github.io/_posts/2020-8-3-jsnapy-basics.md

 ospf3_interface:
   - command: show ospf3 interface
   - iterate:
-      xpath: ospf3-interface[interface-name != "lo0.0"]
+      xpath: //ospf3-interface[interface-name != "lo0.0"]
       tests:
         - is-gt: neighbor-count, 0
           info: "Success!
 There is at least 1 OSPF neighbor found behind {{post['interface-name']}}"
           err: "FAIL!
 There are no neighbors found behind {{post['interface-name']}}"
 </pre>

-The OSPF test will check all interfaces that are enabled for OSPFv2 or OSPFv3 skipping the lo0.0 interface.
+In this case, we put 2 tests in the same file.
+One for OSPF and another one for OSPF3.
+To indicate that a lot more is possible using xpath, I 'spiced' things up a little.
+The OSPF test will check all interfaces that are enabled for OSPFv2 or OSPFv3 skipping the lo0.0 interface (`[interface-name != "lo0.0"]`).
 It will check the neighbor count, and in case the neighbor count is 0, the test will fail.

 After creating the tests, we need to plug them in `/etc/jsnapy/snap_config.yaml`.
 While we add the tests, let's also add another host to run the tests against: